 Nicole Smith

-Why it works: Test your balance and strengthen legs, abs, and arms.
+and core, Liz Hilliard, certified Pilates instructor, and creator and owner of the: Test your balance and strengthen legs, abs, and arms.
 This dance-inspired Pilates ring exercise also stretches and strengthens your feet and ankles.

 How to do it: Stand with feet together, holding the ring in both hands, down in front of you.
 Pulse the ring inward to create tension in arms, while lifting them above head.
 At the same time as arms lift, lift heels off the ground.
 Move slowly and with control, core tight and shoulders down.
 Then lower arms and heels back down, continuing to pulse inward on the ring.
 That’s one rep. Repeat.
 Do 10 reps.